buddycloud/buddycloud.com/slate/source/includes/_subscriptions.md

 #Subscriptions

-The subscription list contains the channels and nodes that a user follows.
+Your users' channel subscriptions are stored on Buddycloud server.
+The subscription list contains
+* the channels (and nodes) that they follow
+* the channels (and nodes) that have pending subscriptions

+Each item also contain the user's role (`owner`, `moderator`, `publisher`, `member` or `pending`) in that channel.

+<aside class="warning">All subscription requests require authentication.</aside>

 ##Fetch Subscriptions